npatta01/web-deep-learning-classifier/README.md

 ## Training the Deep Learning Model
 The code used for training the data is available in the repository [npatta01/food-classifier](https://github.com/npatta01/food-classifier).
 The [fastai](https://github.com/fastai) deep learning library, which runs on top of PyTorch, was utilized.
-Other libraries, such as Keras or TensorFlow can be used to run your model.

 ## Output from the Deep Learning Model
 The output of the deep learning model is a file with weights.
 The file is called `model.pth` (or `final.pth`) which is stored under "releases" area of the repository because of its size:  https://github.com/npatta01/food-classifier/releases